Report on FBI brings the 2016 campaign roaring back

 The report found that former FBI Director James Comey infringed departmental norms and acted in an "extraordinary and insubordinate" manner in handling the Hillary Clinton email investigation, but not out of political malevolence.
 It rebuked two FBI officials who swapped text messages critical of Trump but said their political leanings did not taint the bureau's investigations.

-It also undermined the idea there was a "deep state" conspiracy directed from the top of the FBI to keep Donald Trump out of the White House, a narrative advanced by the President.
+It also undermined the idea there was a "deep state" conspiracy directed from the top of the FBI to keep Trump out of the White House, a narrative advanced by the President.

 "I am hopeful that the work is finished on this issue, that the American people, the President and the Congress accept the OIG's report and we can move on," Greg Brower, a former assistant director at the FBI's Bureau of Congressional Affairs, told CNN's Brooke Baldwin.